CubedNetwork/fabulously-optimized-wiki/language-support.md

 #### Testing tutorial

-1. Translate and approve to 100% on FO Crowdin's folder "Website"
+1. Translate and approve to 100% on FF Crowdin's folder "Website"
 2. Go to [the website's GitHub and click on "New Crowdin updates" pull request](https://github.com/Fabulously-Optimized/fabulously-web/pulls?q=is%3Apr+is%3Aopen+New+Crowdin+updates)
    * Can't see it?
 Ensure your translation is 100% approved and try again later.
 3. Scroll down to find a comment by the user `vercel`.
 Click `Visit Preview` on that comment.